dotnet/dotnet-console-games/README.md

 ## dotnet-console-games

-This repository is a collection of games implemented as .NET Core console applications primarily for providing education and inspiration. :)
+This repository is a collection of game examples implemented as .NET Core console applications primarily for providing education and inspiration. :)

 |Game|\*Complexity|Notes|
 |:-|:-|:-|